All Episodes

 You mean the leadership?

-You're talking about leadership endorsement or rank and file individuals.
+You're talking about leadership endorsement or rank-and-file individuals?

 And there's only three or four of these guys.

-On trade trade deals alone.
+On trade deals alone.

-Yep, the UAW, the United Auto Workers specifically in Detroit, though, because I'm that that uh is huge for Michigan and why Michigan is traditionally blue.
+Yep, the UAW, the United Auto Workers specifically in Detroit, though, because that is huge for Michigan and why Michigan is traditionally blue because of the UAW.

-If at the least to flick Bernie off the chart if they're supporting Hilary, but why haven't they said anything?
+And I'm just wondering why they haven't announced anything yet, at the least to flick Bernie off the chart if they're supporting Hillary.

-I I I I heard that.
+Okay, I heard that.

 You know, I'm looking for the ad.